Half the population.

 The Institute Advancing Women’s Health (InAWH) exists to shorten the distance between discovery and delivery.
 We turn credible, evidence-informed science into tools clinicians can use now: practical frameworks, care models, training pathways, and implementation-ready guidance that work in real-world settings.

 Our focus is practice change.
-Our measure of success is better care, earlier intervention, and healthier years for women in midlife and beyond.
+Our measure of success is better care, earlier intervention, and better health for women in midlife and beyond.

 InAWH is designed to convert today’s momentum into measurable improvements in care.